 In my ramblings on central Oregon trails this past week, several imperfect trees caught my eye.
-Not because they were flawed.
+Not because they were imperfect.
 But because they stood out.
 In beauty.
 In uniqueness.

 In the story of this young pine above, I see fragility.
 And tenacity borne from some sort of trauma.

 Something caused it to bend over.
 The weight of snow.
 Or maybe damage from a fire.

 But it kept growing.
 Upward.
 Toward the light.

 In our human fragile-ness, we can become bent from the weight of life.
 Caring for an elderly parent with Alzheimer’s or a child with a disability.
 Watching a spouse slowly die of cancer.
 Parenting adopted kids with past trauma.
 Infertility.
 Financial setbacks that change everything.

 These are heavy weights.
 But if there are any certainties in life, there’s this: We will certainly be called to bear weighty things.

 It’s because we live in a broken world.
 And none of us get out of this life without broken hearts, or broken homes, or broken bones.